Get treatment for all your mental healthcare needs.

 • Behavioural concerns

-Our clinicians are trained in a variety of evidence-based psychological treatments, including Dialectical Behavioural Therapy (DBT), Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Schema Therapy, Enhanced Cognitive Behaviour Therapy for the treatment of eating disorders (CBT-E), Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), Eye Movement Desensitisation and Reprocessing (EMDR), Trauma Informed Therapy, Narrative Therapy, Internal Family Systems (IFS), Mindfulness, and Parent Training.
+Our clinicians are trained in a variety of evidence-based psychological treatments, including Dialectical Behavioural Therapy (DBT), Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), Schema Therapy, Enhanced Cognitive Behaviour Therapy for the treatment of eating disorders (CBT-E), Trauma-Focused Cognitive Behavioural Therapy (TF-CBT), Eye Movement Desensitisation and Reprocessing (EMDR), Trauma-Informed Therapy, Solution-Focused Therapy, Narrative Therapy, Internal Family Systems (IFS), Mindfulness, and Parent Training.

 Assessments